Participation

 Research & Proposal

-Conduct market research to identify a real-world agricultural problem and submit a detailed project proposal.
+Conduct market research to identify a real-world agricultural problem and submit a project proposal.

 -